 Fibromuscular dysplasia.
 This is an artery disease that most often affects the medium and large arteries of

 young to middle-aged women.

 Hereditary hemorrhagic telangiectasia.
 This is a disorder of the blood vessels.
-The blood vessels tend lack capillaries
+The blood vessels lack capillaries between

 most common disease linked to berry aneurysms.

 Neurocutaneous syndromes.These include neurofibromatosis or tuberous sclerosis.
 This is a type of neurocutaneous

 syndrome that can cause tumors to grow inside the brain, spinal cord, organs, skin,